BitSwap-BiFi/Bitswap-demo/README.md

 ### How Works?

-The user can participate of Pools and earn BTC, tokens and USDT like on Uniswap
+The user can participate of Pools for earn BTC, tokens and USDT like on Uniswap

 How there's no lunch free, you can lose sats in these scenarios: